PeridexisErrant/starter-pack/README.md

   set up and configured via these files, which are also commented.

 - You will need Python 3.5+, as I make extensive use of several new features.
-You will also need the `requests` and `pyaml` libraries (both can be installed with `pip`).
+Dependencies can be installed with `pip install -r requirements.txt`.

-  Optional dependencies to unpack exotic archive types may be added in future, but will not be required.

 - Many items in the provided config will only work on Windows (or when building for windows on another OS; tested on Debian).